compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 For a given hidden layer size, we compute the average time of running inference on a single sample.
 For 1000 samples, with sklearn, an MLP with a hidden layer size of 4096 would take XXX seconds to run.
 With custom acceleration, it would take YYY seconds to run those 1000 samples.

 ### Key Observations
 - Significant latency reduction was observed for nearly all hidden layer sizes, in sequence.
 - Significant latency reduction was observed at high hidden dimensions (H ≥ 1024), where computational complexity is highest.
 - Algorithm did not universally result in speedups in low H regime.
 - Minimal degradation in test accuracy across most model sizes.
 - Our method performs best with very wide architectures, confirming its suitability for deployment scenarios involving large-capacity models.

-### Stay Tuned For:
-- An optimized algorithm so that it achieves latency improvement in smaller H settings.
-- A notebook demo so you can see the software in use to achieve this gains.